Rahman123/SLDS-icon-font/README.md

 # SLDS-icon-fonts

-[The Salesforce Lightning Design System (SLDS)](https://www.lightningdesignsystem.com/resources/icons "SLDS") currently offers a robust, abstract SVG icon system.
-However, there may be situations where an additional icon-font set would be helpful.
+The [Salesforce Lightning Design System (SLDS Icons)](https://www.lightningdesignsystem.com/resources/icons "SLDS"), created by [Salesforce](http://www.salesforce.com/), currently offers a very robust and flexible SVG icon system.
+However, there may be situations where an additional icon-font set would enhance the design system.

 Well, here it is.